etishor/Metrics.NET/README.md

 Display Metrics
 ---------------

-Schedule a console report to be runned and displayed every 10 seconds:
+Schedule a console report to be run and displayed every 10 seconds:

 ```csharp
     Metric.Reports.PrintConsoleReport(TimeSpan.FromSeconds(10));